groupon/locality-uuid.java/README.md

 - We have tested thoroughly in a concurrent environment and include both the PID and MAC Address in the UUID.
-In the first block of the UUID we have a counter which we increment with a large primary number, ensuring that the counter in a single process takes a long time to wrap around to the same value.
+In the first block of the UUID we have a counter which we increment with a large prime number, ensuring that the counter in a single process takes a long time to wrap around to the same value.
 - The UUID layout is very simple and documented below.
 Retrieving the millisecond-precision timestamp is as simple as copying the last segment and converting from hex to decimal.